 With the temperature rising and as new growth and seedlings emerge, this will attract more and more slugs, leaving your plants at risk.
 Gardman Copper Slug Tape is the ideal non-chemical solution for protecting potted plants from slugs.
 It deters slugs and snails with a small electrical charge, therefore saving your newly grown plants.

-• Build or buy a compost bin ready to recycle the coming seasons garden waste
+- Build or buy a compost bin ready to recycle the coming season’s garden waste.
+Find out more on how to home compost.

-• Tidy up garden borders by removing weeds with a Oscillating Hoe, then mulch with compost
+- Tidy up garden borders by removing weeds with an Oscillating Hoe, then mulch with compost